jwheatonumich/stinger-stories/submit.markdown

 title: "submit"
 ---

 <i>Stinger Stories</i> focuses on small, promising bits of prose.
-We most commonly publish work in the science fiction or fantasy genres.
+Most of our published work is in the science fiction or fantasy genres.
 We will consider any work that is well written and unusual/experimental in nature.

 <b>Submission Details:</b>